 THE PAUL H. GULDIN MEMORIAL ENDOWMENT, established by Mrs. Paul H. Guldin as a memorial to her husband, a graduate of the College of Agriculture in 1912, is to encourage undergraduate students in the Colleges of Agriculture and Home Economics to become interested, and to take part, in the development of a more adequate rural leadership.
-The income supports a contest for the best original articles or stories, written by undergraduates in these Colleges and published in the Cornell Countryman, that contribute to the purpose of the endowment.
+The income supports a contest for the best original articles or stories, written by undergraduates in these colleges and published in the Cornell Countryman, that contribute to the purpose of the endowment.
 The contest includes all issues of the magazine for the academic year.
-A first prize of \$100, a second prize of \$50, and two third prizes of \$25 each are available.
+A first prize of \$75, a second prize of \$50, and two third prizes of \$25 each are available.
 Awards will be made not later than June 1 by a committee from the faculty, appointed by the Dean.
-In the spring of 1962 a second prize was awarded to Hillary Brown '63, and a third prize to Elizabeth Vedder '64.